Unbeaten chaser Impervious has impressed lots of good judges and confirmed her class by winning the 2023 Mares' Chase at the Cheltenham Festival.

 The next target was a Grade 3 novice chase against geldings at Punchestown in January as Impervious stepped up in trip to just shy of two-and-a-half-miles.

-She pulled clear with the Henry De Bromhead-trained Journey With Me and enhanced her reputation, ensuring she's 7/4 for the Mares' Chase on 17th March.
+She pulled clear with the Henry De Bromhead-trained Journey With Me and enhanced her reputation with another fine win, putting her firmly in the picture as one to follow at the 2023 Cheltenham Festival.

 By that point, Impervious had been snapped up by leading owner JP McManus, after he watched his Dinoblue sink to that defeat at Cork in December behind her.